Pantry Perfect

 The Iron Rules apply to any storage, but particularly to kitchen storage, and even more particularly to pantry storage.

-A pantry should be large enough to hold at least a week's worth of groceries, and close to where the items in the pantry are first used.
-This is usually the food preparation area.
+A pantry should be close to where the items in the pantry are first used – usually the food preparation center.

 If the kitchen has a baking area, then a separate baking pantry should be considered.
 It should be located near the baking center unless the main pantry can be placed between the two work centers, and do double duty.